The Truth About Muhammad: Synopsis

 Chapter four contains Spencer's theories that Muhammad borrowed teachings from other religions, mainly Christianity and Judaism.
 His arguments are based on, what he believed to be, the similarities between Islam and these religions, including their monotheistic conceptions of God and listing of prophetic figures.
 Spencer starts looking at the Quran; he notes many of its narratives resemble the Bible's, such as its human origin myth of Adam and Eve.
 Spencer also compares the accounts presented in the Quran with those in the apocrypha and other non-canonical works, including the Talmud and the Syriac Infancy Gospel.
 Other religions he assumes to have been influencing Islam include the Persian Zoroastrianism and the Indian Hinduism.

 Chapter five details Muhammad's early preachings of Islam; Muhammad was met with objections from his own tribe, including his uncle Abū Lahab.
 Spencer talks about the incident of the Satanic Verses, in which Muhammad had allegedly mistaken the words of Satan to be those of God, and Muhammad's miraculous journey referred to as the Isra and Mi'raj.
 The next four chapters focuses on the military career of Muhammad.
 In chapter six, the Hijrah (his journey from Mecca to Medina) and his covenant with Christians and Jews are discussed.
 In the seventh chapter, Spencer examines the details of several wars that had Muhammad participating in, including the Battles of Badr and Uhud.
 The eighth chapter discusses points such as the Battle of the Trench, the Battle of Khaybar and the Treaty of Hudaybiyya, and the Conquest of Mecca, the Battle of Hunayn, the Expedition of Tabuk and the death of Muhammad in the next chapter.

 Spencer dedicates the book's final chapter to Muhammad's "legacy".
-He accuses him of having motivated terrorism, pedophilia, misogyny, inhuman punishments (which includes stoning for adulterers and amputation for thievers) and religious intolerance.
+He accuses him of having motivated terrorism, pedophilia, misogyny, inhuman punishments (which includes stoning for adulterers and amputation for thieves) and religious intolerance.